 Oh, and let’s not forget to mention the trending assaults that are happening here in the United States towards blacks.
-But these are the same groups of people who I need to reach out to for love and affection, huh.
+But these are the same groups of people I need to reach out to for love and affection, huh.

 I don’t fault anyone in my community who does not support interracial relationships, especially when they’re used to smokescreen our history and our just due.
 The medium has been force-feeding this union down our throats for the past 5-10 years, in the midst of heightened racial tension, and I take it as nothing more than a spit in the face.
-Non-blacks are arrogantly telling me that the grass is so much greener on the other side and that every other group of women will be able to love me and help me heal better than a black woman.
-Self-hating blacks, who suffer from low self-esteem and Stockholm syndrome, build platforms bashing the black community and encourage us to “level up” by getting someone who doesn’t look like us; because we’re at the bottom of the barrel anyway.
+Non-blacks arrogantly tell me that the grass is so much greener on the other side and that every other group of women will be able to love me and help me heal better than a Black woman.
+Self-hating blacks, who suffer from low self-esteem and Stockholm syndrome, build platforms bashing the Black community and encourage us to “level up” by getting someone who doesn’t look like us; because we’re at the bottom of the barrel anyway.

-Allow me to send a direct message to those who are in black and non-black unions: SHUT UP.
-Neither one of you is in any position to speak on behalf of or to the black diaspora on how we should feel about this subject.
+Allow me to send a direct message to those who are in Black and non-black unions: SHUT UP.
+Neither one of you is in any position to speak on behalf of or to the Black community on how we should feel about this subject.
 Because you’re opinion, which holds the weight of wet toilet paper, isn’t rooted in anything historical or objective; it’s just an ego stroke for your biased, individual experience.
 Which you’re using to blind yourself from the reality that we live in.
 And if the machine that’s pushing this propaganda wasn’t working so diligently to downplay and destroy my union…

 I wouldn’t feel the way that I do about this.